-Therefore, in this study innovation is defined as any new process, service, technology or policy within a given context.
-The novelty might exist already somewhere else, but must be new in the context of the respondent and should represent some discontinuity with how things were done before.
-Innovation is therefore something different than optimization: innovation represents a break with the past and concerns the implementation of really new policies, services, technologies or processes.
-Optimization is, on the other hand, an improvement of existing policies in line with the past (Damanpour et al., 2009; Osborne & Brown, 2011).
-Innovation is not limited to the uses of new technology (i.e. electronic government procurement).
-The innovation can be a new service, but also a new policy, method, process, etc.
+In the PSI-CO project, innovation can take the form of any new process, a changed service, tool, method or policy within a given context.
+The novelty might exist already somewhere else but must be new in the context concerned and should represent some qualitative change and discontinuity with how things were done before.
+Innovation is not limited to the use of new technology (i.e. electronic government procurement).